MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 8. After the transfer completes, check out the destination server to make sure everything transferred properly.
 Select **Error log only** if you want to download a log of any files that didn't transfer.

    > [!NOTE]
    > If you want to keep an audit trail of transfers or are planning to perform more than one transfer in a job, click **Transfer log** or the other log save options to save a CSV copy.
 Every subsequent transfer overwrites the database information of a previous run.
-If you are migrating a large number of files, you may need to adjust the timeout for saving this CSV file.
-For more see [Storage Migration Service times out downloading the transfer error CSV](known-issues.md#storage-migration-service-times-out-downloading-the-transfer-error-csv)
+If you're migrating a large number of files, you may need to adjust the timeout for saving this CSV file.
+For details, see [Storage Migration Service times out downloading the transfer error CSV](known-issues.md#storage-migration-service-times-out-downloading-the-transfer-error-csv)

 At this point, you have three options: